 As you might imagine, this put a tremendous amount of pressure on us.
-In addition to the sheer volume of work, we bore the responsibility of delivering work to the Atomic team.
+In addition to the sheer volume of work, we bore the responsibility of delivering work to the Grand Rapids team.
 We also had to undergo the emotional toll of helping clients process their challenges—often including their most important and high-stress problems.

 Frankly, we were drowning, and we needed help quickly.

 We decided to add a talented long-term developer to our team.
 He had the skills and qualities to be successful—product experience, creative, curious, and personable.
 We reduced his client work to 50% of his time so that he could spend 50% of his time helping with sales.

 Learning how to effectively sell custom software services doesn’t happen quickly, and it requires more work to onboard the help than simply doing it yourself in the short-term.
 However, in the long-term, you build more muscle and are able to effectively spread the work.
 We’d selected correctly with this individual.
 He was starting to find some nice successes around the 3-month mark.
 This allowed Shawn and I to back down our sales hours a bit and focus on other areas of the company.
 The addition was a huge success!

 It was too good to be true. ~1 year later, our new sales team member was given an offer to become the CTO of another company.
 It was an offer that he couldn’t refuse.
 He was a solid fit for the new job, and it was a good growth opportunity for him.
 As his manager, I was happy and excited for him.
 However, I was also incredibly disappointed that our 3 months of pain on-boarding a new sales team member was lost.
 We needed to start over again.

 “Expect [people] to change their minds and disappear.”